abhi-xyz/abhi-xyz.github.io/content/sops-nix.md

 +++
-title = 'Sops Nix'
-tags = ['blog']
-date = 2024-10-17T18:12:59+05:30
+title = 'Sops Nix: A Step-by-Step Guide' tags = ['blog'] date = 2024-10-17T18:12:59+05:30
 +++

-# SOPs and Nix: A Step-by-Step Guide

 In this post, we’ll explore how to set up SOPs with Nix to create a robust development environment.

-### Step 1 - installing sops via Flakes
+## Step 1 - installing sops via Flakes

 To start, add sops-nix as a Flake input and include the Sops module in your NixOS configuration.
 Here’s a basic example: